dstupski/panel_com3/README.md

 ### runnning the example:
 The Reiser panel controller operates by inserting an SD card preloaded with pattern files (see https://reiserlab.github.io/Modular-LED-Display/G3/)

-This example loads a pattern and rotates it across the arena.
+This example loads the first pattern on the Sd and rotates it across 48 pixels in the arena.
 Assumes pattern has at least 48 "x frames"

 TODO: PATTERN REPO FOR TESTING